CLA 1001/1002: The First-Year Experience

 Talk to your CLA academic advisor

-during orientation or contact us at
+during orientation or check us out

 The FYE challenges you to think outside of the box.
 You will learn effective study habits, goal setting, and an understanding of yourself.
 Most importantly, the FYE offers you a space to be yourself, meet other students, and have fun.
 By connecting you with faculty, staff, and campus resources—like the University Libraries, CLA Career Services, and the Learning Abroad Center—you will be prepared for the rest of your University experience and beyond.